 In accordance with the Company's certificate of incorporation and by-laws, the Board of Directors is divided into three classes of approximately equal size.
 The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
-Richard Aldrich, Michael Kauffman, M.D. and S. Louise Phanstiel are the Class I directors whose terms expire at the Company's 2013 Annual Meeting of stockholders and each of Mr. Aldrich, Dr. Kauffman and Ms. Phanstiel has been nominated for and has agreed to stand for re-election to the Board of Directors to serve as a Class I director of the Company until the 2016 annual meeting of stockholders and until his or her successor is duly elected.
+Timothy Barberich, John Clarke, Alison Lawton and Stephen Sherwin, M.D. are the Class II directors whose terms expire at the Annual Meeting.
+Each of Mr. Barberich, Ms. Lawton and Dr. Sherwin has been nominated for and has agreed to stand for re-election to the Board of Directors to serve as a Class II director of the Company until the 2017 annual meeting of stockholders and until his or her successor is duly elected.